-Bond Discounts/Issuance Costs:
+Bond Discounts:

-Bond discounts and issuance costs are amortized over the terms of the bonds using the straight-line method since the difference between this method and the effective interest method is not material to the financial statements.
+Bond discounts are amortized over the terms of the bonds using the straight-line method since the difference between this method and the effective interest method is not material to the financial statements.
 Bond discounts are presented as a reduction of the face amount of bonds payable.